Opposition parties selfish, don't even care for their own voters: PM Modi | Politics

 - India

+The PM also sought to corner the Congress over Punjab Chief Minister Charanjit Singh Channi's ''UP de bhaiye'' remark, asking people to stay away from such parties.

+''When the government made a law against triple talaq, then the whole 'kunba' (opposition) stood against it,'' the PM said addressing an election rally in UP's Fatehpur.

 ''I am surprised in which century they are living.
-They cannot think for the good of even those who are voting for them,'' the PM said, asking people if the opposition parties can be trusted.
+They cannot think about the good of even those who are voting for them,'' the PM said, asking people if the opposition parties could be trusted.

 ''There used to be triple talaq even on small issues.
 Think about the father of a daughter who returns with one or two kids.
 What would they have to face.
 What a brother and mother faced when his sister or daughter returned from her in-laws' place,'' he said.

+The word ''bhaiya'' in reference to people from Uttar Pradesh and Bihar is generally considered offensive.

+Channi on Thursday said his remark was twisted and he respects people from the states as they helped build Punjab.

-Hitting out at the rival parties over dynasty politics, Modi said the dynasts of UP had termed the covid vaccine as the BJP's vaccine and they always question the country's achievements.
+Hitting out at the rival parties over dynastic politics, Modi said the dynasts of UP had termed the covid vaccine as the BJP's vaccine and they always question the country's achievements.

 In an apparent jibe at the Samajwadi Party, Modi said, ''The BJP government is giving free vaccine to the entire country but these ''parivarwadi'' (dynasts) are saying this is BJP's vaccine.'' ''These 'parivarwadis' of UP never liked the might of the country and they question whatever good the country does,'' the PM alleged.